 - Guiding Principles: The proposed rezoning request is generally in conformance with Guiding Principle of "Diversity (Supporting our Economy and People)" established by the Comprehensive Plan.
 In particular, the proposed request has the potential to provide "diverse economic engines... broaden the tax base, and make the City's economy more adaptable and resilient". - Land Use Diagram Compatibility: In evaluating development requests, the City should determine that a project meets the majority of the established criteria to be considered compatible with the Land Use Diagram.
 The proposed rezoning request aligns with the Professional Campus placetype of the Established Community District.
-Furthermore, the proposed request of "PD" - Planned Development District should be compatible with the surrounding properties and placetypes, including Suburban Living and Neighborhood Commercial placetypes. - Fiscal Model Analysis: The attached fiscal analysis shows a positive fiscal benefit of \$407,464 for the 14.01 acre property and should contribute to achieving an overall fiscal balance in the city.
+Furthermore, the proposed request of "PD" - Planned Development District should be compatible with the surrounding properties and placetypes, including Suburban Living and Neighborhood Commercial placetypes.

+• Fiscal Model Analysis: The attached fiscal analysis shows a positive fiscal benefit of \$407,464 for the 14.01 acre property and should contribute to achieving an overall fiscal balance in the city.

-OPPOSITION TO OR SUPPORT OF REQUEST: As of the creation of this Agenda on Thursday, June 16, Staff has received 114 letters of opposition and 2 letters of support for this request.
+OPPOSITION TO OR SUPPORT OF REQUEST: As of the creation of this Agenda on Thursday, July 16, 2020, Staff has received 177 letters of opposition and 2 letters of support for this request.
+At the planning and zoning commission meeting on June 23, 2020, eighteen members of the public spoke against the proposed rezoning.
+One member of the public spoke in favor.
+Additionally, one member of the public submitted a card stating they were opposed to the request, but did not wish to speak.

-Staff has also received an official written protest.
-At this time, the submitted protest includes validated signatures from property owners representing 17.67% of the total area within 200' of the subject property.
-As such, the submitted protest does not currently meet the 20% requirement for a supermajority (6 of 7) by City Council for approval.
+Staff has received a valid written protest.
+As of the posting of this agenda, the submitted protest does not currently meet the 20% requirement for a supermajority (6 of 7) by City Council for approval.
+However, a supermajority vote will be required because of the Planning and Zoning Commission's recommendation, which is noted below.